-Table 2-64: TX Arbiter Idle Slope Control Register (0x12010)
+Table 2-62: TX Arbiter Idle Slope Control Register (0x12010)

 Bits Default Value Туре Description

 31:20 0 RO Reserved

-19:0 6144 R/W The value of idleSlope
+19:0 6144 R/W Value of idleSlope

 RTC Configuration

 The RTC configuration registers are only present when the AVB is included in the TEMAC core.
 These registers are used by the software drivers to control the RTC functionality.